 1. Enclosure

-- Protects internal components
+- Protects internal components from damage.

-- Prevents dust and moisture entry
+- Prevents dust and moisture from entering the panel.

 2. Circuit Breaker

-- Protects against overcurrent
+- Protects against overcurrent conditions.

-- Acts as main switch
+- Acts as the main switch for isolation.

 3. Busbars

-- Distribute power inside panel
+- Distribute power throughout the panel.

 4. Contactors